-oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-You will
+your oven to 350 degrees F (180 degrees C).
+Butter two baking sheets and place

 In the bowl of your